glowkeeper/Markdown-with-References/README.md

 ## A Brief Aside - Integrating Scrivener and Zotero

-For large works, such as [My Abi](https://glowkeeper.gitbooks.io/my-abi/content/), I use [Scrivener](https://www.literatureandlatte.com/scrivener.php) as my word processor, together with [Zotero](https://www.zotero.org/) as my reference manager.
+For large works, such as [My Abi](https://glowkeeper.gitbooks.io/my-abi/content/), I use [Scrivener](https://www.literatureandlatte.com/scrivener.php) as my word processor because it's fantastic at breaking complex works into smaller, more manageable, parts.
+I use [Zotero](https://www.zotero.org/) as my citations manager.
 The most well-documented method of integrating Scrivener and Zotero also relies on [OpenOffice](https://www.openoffice.org/) or [LibreOffice](https://www.libreoffice.org/) and the _scannable cite_ option within Zotero - [here's one such example of doing it that way](http://thedigitalresearcher.com/how-to-use-zotero-with-scrivener/).

 However, I prefer to avoid having to open an additional Word Processor package, so I use another method for integrating Scrivener and Zotero, which I outline below.

 ## Markdown and BibTeX

 The method I am going to outline uses [Markdown](https://daringfireball.net/projects/markdown/), together with [BibTeX](http://www.bibtex.org/) formatted references, to produce beautiful LaTex inspired PDFs.
+I format my Scrivener documents as Markdown using the [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) package - here are [instructions for setting that up](http://thaddeushunt.com/tips-setting-up-scrivener-to-compile-multimarkdown/).
 I like Markdown's minimalist style because it allows me to concentrate on content without worying too much about presentation, at least while I'm busy writing.

 Furthermore, because the source documents I create are text files, they are perfect for version control on [GitHub](https://github.com/).
 That also means they are amenable to collaboration through branching, diff'ing and merging.